 The existing roof can be overlayed

 By overlaying the existing roof you can further protect your property from weather and elemental damage, as well as animal activity.
-But this type of roof refurbishment is simply a new roof covering, and it will not help to repair or replace any other roof layers, such as the roof deck.
+This type of roof refurbishment however, is simply a new roof covering, and it will not help to repair or replace any other roof layers, such as the roof deck.
 As such, an overlay is only useful for a roof refurbishment if your existing roof is found to be stable and structurally sound, with no signs of water ingress or moisture damage.

 Overlaying your existing roof involves using the existing roof waterproofing as a vapour control layer, and applying additional thermal insulation, and a single ply membrane on top of this.
 This will raise the level of the roof slightly, as more layers are added to the roof deck, and this can only be implemented when the existing water-proof layer is examined for durability, damage and security.
 It will need to be analysed in terms of how this is attached to the substrate, to prevent wind uplift from causing damage to the new roof overlay.
 This is something that will be examined and planned by your professional roofing team, using a thorough system of calculations.